 I have not tried this much personally, but I have heard great things from friends.
 It may be the animal shelter, arts and culture clubs, or anything else.
 Volunteering is a great way to meet like-minded people who have the same values as you do.
 Plus it also feels like you are doing something good and giving back to the community.

-So those are some groups where you can meet people and start making friends.
+So those are some groups to join in a new city where you can meet people and start making friends.
 If you have any others that have worked for you, please share them in the comments below.
+These have served me well in the past 4 years with the many moves I had.
+It expedites the process of feeling at home a lot.